ppy/osu-wiki/wiki/Contests/en.md

 ## Official Contests

-Official contests are contests that are being hosted (or otherwise recognized as official) by the [osu!team](wiki/People/The_Team).
+Official contests are contests that are hosted (or otherwise recognised as official) by the [osu! team](wiki/People/The_Team).
 Most official contests have their own listing in the [contests page](https://osu.ppy.sh/community/contests) dedicated to them.

 ### Official Beatmapping Contests